Ready to create more pipeline?

 “I hear you, a lot of companies I speak with are telling me budgets are tight right now.
 If budget weren’t a concern, would our solution address at least some of your current challenges?"

-When prospects tell you they are using a similar solution, focus on how your product's unique value props.
+When prospects tell you they are using a similar solution, focus on your product's unique value props (and definitely don't talk trash about their existing provider!).

 What unique features does your solution offer?
 Perhaps better performance or cost-effectiveness.
 Whatever the case may be, share examples of how your product has outperformed competitors and helped customers achieve better results.